Totally Morocco Berber Adventure Travel experience 11 Days:

 Meet at your hotel in Fes at 8am and embark on long driving day, where we will meet different colors of the kingdom by leaving the old Moroccan city of Fes.

-In the way we will pass through the most modern and clean city in the country Ifran.
+Totally Morocco Berber Adventure Travel experience 11 Days Trips takes you to the best corners of Moroccan nature and Culture, we will pass through the most modern and clean city in the country Ifran.
 This Berber name of Ifran means caves and it is nicknamed in Morocco as a little Switzerland since it is a very green town and is a ski resort in the Middle Atlas region of Morocco because of its high altitude at 1665 meters.
 Ifran is very known as well by The Brotherhood private university, established in 1997 by The king of Morocco Hassan II and the king of Saudi Arabia Fahd.
 Where all classes are taught in English, it is an international university.
 Lunch will be scheduled in a Berber village called Midelt which is situated on the foothills of the eastern part of the High Atlas Mountains.
 From vast plateau we start crossing up those tough mountains which are still settled by a big Berber community.
 The landscapes here includes palm tree oases at Jbel Ayachi (at 3747 m) before driving down the curves and join the pre-Saharan zone passing first by Errachidia and Erfoud, which is famous for its pottery and the interesting fossil quarries.
 Fossils are a major industry in Erfoud, some 350 million years ago the region around Erfoud was a part of the huge ocean.
 Heading up to the red colored sand sea dunes of Erg Chebbi at Merzouga via Rissani, the hometown of the Alaouist dynasty, where Moulay Ali sheriff started to unify Morocco under his red flag in the beginning of the 17th century.
 From a vast plateau you will get impressed by the huge sand dune of Merzouga appearing from the horizon.
 We meet our camel men, embark on a 1hour camel ride into the desert to spend a wonderful night enjoying these dramatic dunes, wonderful skies and stars at night, you may get involved in some drumming arround the fire with the berbers tonight, dinner in the campsite.
 Car : 7 hours –

 Accommodation : www.bivouac-azawad.com